Identifying Unstructured Data

 The Headache for a Business

 Unstructured Data is the biggest headache today for any organisation trying to control and manage data.
-The unstructured data consumes over 70% of all information stored and is growing at 61% per annum!
+It consumes over 70% of all information stored and is growing at 61% per annum!

 Firstly, let us understand what we are dealing with.
-Unstructured data is the information which is typically not stored in a database.
+This type of data is the information which is typically not stored in a database.

 - “TEXT” can be e-mail, texts, word documents, presentations, messaging systems, Twitter, Facebook etc.

 - “RICH MEDIA” can be images, sound files, movie files etc.

 As we have explained, unstructured information consumes vast amounts of storage, but another consideration is legislation.
 Where this data resides is important if you need to retrieve the information for a compliance audit or lawsuit.

 - not necessarily following any format or sequence